-That said, we have now fully entrenched in the planning phase – arguably the most important part of a successful season.
+That said, we have now fully entered into the planning phase: arguably the most important part of a successful season.

-Creativity is key in order to win mindshare.
-Yet, channel distribution is necessary in order to win sales.
+- Creativity is key in order to win mindshare, but channel distribution may be necessary to win sales.

-This is a balancing act between marketing and operations — two retail departments continuing to better blend as consumer expectations demand seamless experiences.
+This is a balancing act between marketing and operations — two retail departments continuing to better blend as consumer expectations demand simple experiences.

-Knowing this, we consulted with 64 of the top ecommerce marketers, agencies, consultants and brands in order to gauge how your teams should be allocating resources across departments and customer touch points for holiday marketing campaign planning.
-In speaking to these experts, 12 areas of concentration emerged.
+We consulted with 15 of the top ecommerce marketers, agencies, consultants, and brands in order to gauge how your teams should be allocating resources across departments and customer touchpoints for holiday marketing campaign planning.
+In speaking to these experts, eight areas of concentration emerged.

 We’ve ordered them in priority based on the number of respondents that spoke to each need.